 The value will depend on the series and the coin's condition.
 Below we will examine the value for each series.

 The standard 2008 New Mexico clad quarters in circulated condition are only worth their face value of $0.25.
-These coins only sell for a premium in the higher condition grades.
+These coins only sell for a premium in uncirculated condition.

 Silver Proof Quarter

-The 2008 S silver proof New Mexico quarter is worth around $8 in PR 65 condition.
+The 2008 S silver proof New Mexico quarter is worth around $11 in PR 66DC condition.
+The value is around $22 in PR 69DC condition.

 MS 63 choice uncirculated- In the major focal areas there are some blemishes or contact marks.
 The coin's luster might not be as prominent.